lightster/hub/README.md

 2. [Clone the repo to your localhost](https://help.github.com/articles/cloning-a-repository/)
 3. [Download the latest release of Hub](https://github.com/lightster/hub/releases/latest)
 4. Extract the contents of the Hub release to your repository's clone directory
-5. Navigate to the repository's clone directory in a terminal window and install the required Ruby gems using `make setup`
+5. Navigate to the repository's clone directory in a terminal window
+6. Install the required Ruby gems using `make setup`
     > If dependency conflict errors occur while installing the Ruby gems, consider installing RVM.
-6. [Commit and push all of the files](https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/) in your repository's clone directory
+7. [Commit and push all of the files](https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/) in your repository's clone directory

 ### Configuration